up42/docs/source/going-further/using-download-block.rst

   NDVI map generated from SPOT imagery in Berlin.
 Darker green suggest higher vegetation vitality.

-First we will give you an introduction on the DIMAP download blocks, and secondly we will discuss the converter block that allows you to continue your workflow with this datasets within the platform.
+First we will give you an introduction on the DIMAP download blocks, and secondly we will discuss the converter block that allows you to continue your workflow with this datasets with regular processing blocks.

 The DIMAP download block
 ------------------------